 What is a Frame?

-A Frame in Kyma is a sample rate stream of values representing a collection of data.
-In Kyma, the Frame data structure is used for carrying spectrum data from a resynthesis, or spectrum file on disk, to an oscillator bank.
-In this context, each Frame holds both amplitude and frequency information for anything up to 2048 partials – these are called Tracks in Framebased DSP.
-Frame length is directly linked to the Track count.
-For example, spectrum data for an analysis of 512 tracks, intended to be resynthesised by an oscillator bank of 512 partials, has a Frame length of 512 samples.
-Simple right?
+A Frame in Kyma is essentially a stream of values running at sample rate.
+Although you could listen to a Frame, its more useful as a way of moving large sets of data around very quickly.
+In Kyma, the Frame concept primarily exists to carry spectral analysis data generated from a live resynthesis, or preanalysed spectrum file, to be read by an oscillator bank.
+In this context, each Frame holds both amplitude and frequency information travelling on two channels – each element of data in the frame is called a Track in Framebased DSP.
+Spectrum data for an analysis using 512 tracks, intended to be resynthesised by an oscillator bank of up to 512 sine waves, has a Frame length of 512 samples.
+Therefore one Frame takes only 512 samples of realtime, at the current sample rate, to travel down the wire.

-WireFrames brings new possibilities for OSC signal processing and modification, stochastic synthesis, complex dynamic systems, algorithmic sequencers and probably a lot more yet to be discovered.
-And of course, the library is perfect for modifying realtime spectral data in radical new ways, all before the resynthesis stage – keeping things very efficient.
+WireFrames brings new possibilities for OSC signal processing and modification, stochastic synthesis, complex dynamic systems, algorithmic sequencers, higher order ambisonics and probably a lot more yet to be discovered.
+And of course, the library is perfect for modifying realtime spectral data frames in radical new ways, all before the resynthesis stage – keeping things very efficient.